 In light of the novel coronavirus (COVID-19) pandemic, ArcticNet continues to work for and support its researchers, stakeholders, and end-users.
 We will update this page regularly with information for our researchers and HQP, communities and partners.
 Please contact us with any questions or concerns about COVID-19 and its impacts on your work.

-Field season in many regions has been impacted; please check with the respective region before proceeding with fieldwork plans.
+Access to regions for research has been severely impacted in many areas, please check with the respective region you wish to visit before proceeding with fieldwork plans.